afsc-assessments/ebswp_2023/doc/EBSpollock.md

 vessels chartered for the eastern Bering Sea bottom trawl survey (BTS) were used to compute a midwater abundance index for pollock can be found in Honkalehto et al. (2011).
-We updated the data through 2019 and after a gradual declin since 2015, the biomass was about the same as from 2018 (Table \ref{tab:avo}).
+We updated the data through 2019 and after a gradual decline since 2015, the biomass was about the same as from 2018 (Table \ref{tab:avo}).

 #  Analytic approach